vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 and showed him the moon;

-And S¯ur’s Lord laughed and dipped his two hands
+And Sūr’s Lord laughed and dipped his two hands

 again and again and again.
 3